Need a Pick-Me-Up? Join the Bottle Babies Breakfast Club at Goatlandia

 A rescued baby goat being bottle-fed at Goatlandia in Sebastopol.
 (Goatlandia)

 That’s where the Bottle Babies Breakfast Club comes in.
-For a $250 donation, up to four people can get quality one-on-one time with the charismatic bundles of joy.
-The bottle feeding goes by oh, so fast, but once every goat’s belly is full, you can expect nonstop kid cuddles while learning about goat care and rescue.
+For a $250 donation, groups of up to four people can spend time with the charismatic youngsters while helping feed them their morning bottles.
+The feeding goes quickly, but once every belly is full, visitors can expect plenty of kid cuddles — along with a primer on goat care and rescue.

-Goatlandia strives to educate visitors about plant-based eating and to increase compassion for all animals.
-Blum adopted a vegan lifestyle many years ago after watching a detailed video regarding animal agriculture.
-In addition to rescued goats, the 36-acre sanctuary is home to horses, cows, geese, peacocks, ducks and, most recently, cats.
-The rescue group found homes for more than a dozen cats it took in after the devastating wildfires in Los Angeles, but a majority of the sanctuary’s residents are goats.
+Goatlandia also aims to educate visitors about plant-based eating and foster greater compassion for animals.
+Blum adopted a vegan lifestyle years ago after watching a detailed video about animal agriculture.
+In addition to rescued goats, the 36-acre sanctuary is home to horses, cows, geese, peacocks, ducks and, more recently, cats.
+After the devastating 2025 Los Angeles wildfires, the organization helped place more than a dozen displaced cats in new homes, though most residents remain goats.

 Baby goat being fed from a bottle at Goatlandia in Sebastopol